hasham-zahid/CIND820-Capstone-Heart-Disease-Prediction/README.md

 9. Final Presentation: Condensing the most vital aspects of the final report into a presentation that can be interpreted and understood by stakeholders.

- ### File Legend
- 1. heart_disease_brfss2019.csv --> The cleaned dataset
- 2. brfss2019_cleaning_data.ipynb --> the notebook used to clean the dataset
- 3. brfss2019_heart_disease_initial analysis.ipynb --> the initial analysis of the dataset.
-This notebook also includes attribute information and project goals
- 4. brfss_EDA_heart_disease.ipynb --> exploratory data analysis notebook
- 5. brfss_ML_models_heart_disease.ipynb --> notebook comprising of feature selection, handling imbalanced target variable, creating machine learning models, feature importance, and finally model comparisions.
-This file gives insight into how well the models performed and important features in classification.

 ### Results
 | Model | Accuracy | Precision | Recall | F1-Score | Fit Time |